mikavir/casa-quest/README.md

 ### Local VS Deployment

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on Heroku.
+There is no difference between the local version and the deployed version.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ## Credits